joy-dutta/PoAh/README.md

 ## Abstract

-Our research introduces PoAh 2.0, an advancement in the Proof of Authentication (PoAh) consensus algorithm, tailored for resource-constrained IoT devices.
+Our research introduces PoAh 2.0, an advancement in the Proof of Authentication (PoAh) consensus algorithm, customized for resource-constrained IoT devices.
 This iteration incorporates Artificial Intelligence (AI) at the block creator node level, facilitating dynamic authentication based on the sensitivity of data within each block.
 This approach ensures a high level of security and integrity for transactions within the IoMT-Edge workflow.
 Through a case study in an IoMT-based eHealth scenario, we demonstrate the effectiveness of our AI-enabled dynamic authentication mechanism, setting new standards for block validation and security.

 ## Blockchain Capabilities Highlighted

 - **Dynamic Authentication in Blockchain:** Introduces a novel dynamic authentication mechanism, adapting security protocols based on the sensitivity of data within each block.

-- **AI-Enabled Data Sensitivity Analysis:** Employs AI at the block creator node level for the assessment of data sensitivity, which informs the security protocols applied to each block.
+- **AI-Enabled Data Sensitivity Analysis:** Employs AI at the block creator node level for the assessment of data sensitivity, which informs the security measures applied to each block.

 - **Enhancement of Data Privacy and Security:** Significantly improves data privacy and security in eHealth scenarios through the management of metadata by AI and restricted data access.